-The university is classified as a comprehensive urban university with a mission that incorporates instruction, research and public service.
-A Board of Trustees appointed by the Governor of the State of Illinois governs Chicago State University.
-The president has full power and responsibility within the framework of the general policies determined by the Board of Trustees in the organization, management, direction and supervision of the university and is held accountable to the board for the successful functioning of the institution in all its departments, divisions, and services.
+The university is classified as a comprehensive urban university with a mission that incorporates instruction, research, and public service.
+Chicago State University is governed by a Board of Trustees appointed by the Governor of the State of Illinois.
+The president has full power and responsibility within the framework of the general policies determined by the Board of Trustees in the organization, management, direction, and supervision of the university and is held accountable to the board for the successful functioning of the institution in all its departments, divisions, and services.
 The general administration of the university is managed by the president.

-The university is organized into four divisions, each administered by a vice president: Academic Affairs, Administration and Finance, Labor and Legal Affairs, and Enrollment, Management.
-Faculty, student and staff participation in university governance is accomplished through the Faculty Senate, Student Government, the Civil Service Council and membership on standing and ad hoc committees.
-These bodies consider and recommend policies, curricula and procedures to the president.
+The university is organized into five divisions, each administered by a vice president: Academic Affairs; Enrollment Management; Administration and Facilities; Financial Operations; Labor and Legal Affairs.
+Faculty, student, and staff participation in university governance is accomplished through the Faculty Senate, Student Government, the Civil Service Council, and membership on standing and ad hoc committees.
+These bodies and their committees consider and recommend policies, curricula, and procedures to the president.